Installation of SDK on Windows with installer

 LibTorch for C++

-To compile and run the neural network inference in a C++ pipeline, you need LibTorch (PyTorch’s C++ frontend)
+To compile and run the ML C++ samples that leverage the Torch library, you need LibTorch (PyTorch’s C++ frontend):

 Get Started with Machine Learning